Peleda23/-100DaysOfCode/r1-log.md

 Try to understand what is next.js.
 Very interesting framework.
 Thinking to learn next after javaScript.
 Try to understand more git commands.

+### R1D16

+Practice more git.
+Try to use more git commands in the terminal.
+Watched more videos about basic of javascript.
+Like arguments, functions, scopes, template strings.